Join us at publicservices.international - for all the latest news, resources and struggles from around the world.

-The Right to Health campaign, launched was launched by PSI on 12 December 2016.
-Following renewed mandate for the campaign at the PSI World Congress last year, attendees committed to stepping it up across the world.
+The first phase of the PSI Right to Health campaign was launched on 12 December 2016.
+Following the renewed mandate for the campaign at the PSI World Congress last year, attendees committed to stepping it up across the world.

 Participants addressed the need for shared strategies on organizing health workers, as the best way to grow the movement’s power.

-Panelists from the ILO and WHO highlighted the need for social dialogue and respect for health workers who carry out frontline work for the good of their communities.
-Dr Tana Wuliji from the WHO called for action:
+Panelists from the International Labour Organization (ILO) and World Health Organization (WHO) highlighted the need for social dialogue and respect for health workers who carry out frontline work for the good of their communities.
+Dr Tana Wuliji from the WHO called for action, saying:

 “The scale of change that is required from the status quo is so immense that it is imperative that we work together.
 There are positive signals of progress in some parts of the world.
 But we need it to catch fire”.

 Dr Wuliji made clear the organisation's support for public investment in healthcare: